Benefits of Cumin Seeds(cumin plant)

 Certain elements of cumin have been helpful in the treatment of diabetes.
 In a clinical study, compared to the person taking the cumin seed, the initial signs of diabetes have improved in people overweight, compared to the Plusbo.

 There are components in the diet that have long-term effects on diabetes.
 Compete.
-The way in which diabetes harms the cells in the body, one of them is an advanced glycation end product.
+The way in which diabetes harms the cells in the body, of them is an advanced glycation end product.

 Due to increasing age, the possibility of a loss of eyes, kidneys, nerves, and small blood vessels increases.